FSCL/FSCL.Runtime/README.md

 ### Latest news

+July 15, 2014: The project structure has been refactored according to the <a href="https://github.com/fsprojects/ProjectScaffold">F# Project Scaffold</a> template.
+All the coming release notes will be stored in RELEASE_NOTES.md file.

+*****

 June 21, 2014: FSCL accelerated collections now support the following functions: *Array.map, Array.mapi, Array.map2, Array.mapi2, Array.rev, Array.sum and Array.reduce*.
 Array.scan will be added soon.
 The action to apply to the elements of the collection can be passed in the following ways (Array.map is taking as an example, but this holds for all the other functions):